cobuildlab/cobuildlab-web/src/pages/development-blog/authentication-syndication-with-react-and-auth0.md

 1) The User request the Authentication to the Auth Provider
 2) The Auth Provider validates the user identify and permissions
-3) If succesfull, it generates a token to identify him against any other entity
+3) If successful, it generates a token to identify him against any other entity
-4) The user recibes the token and saves it to use with any subsequent request to access protected services
+4) The user receives the token and saves it to use with any subsequent request to access protected services
 5) The User makes a request to a protected service or resource
 6) The protected service checks the validity of the token with the Auth Provider
-7) If succesfull, allows the use of the resource
+7) If successful, allows the use of the resource

 ## Auth0